The Nile Project at NC State LIVE

 at the Walnut Creek Wetlands Center, 950 Peterson Street, Raleigh, 27610

 The mission of the Walnut Creek Wetland Center (WCWC) is to make people aware of the importance of wetlands for clean water, habitat, and recreation while emphasizing the importance of human interaction with nature.
-WCWC is the cornerstone of Walnut Creek 2000, a community action program developed by Partners for Environmental Justice (PEJ), focused on the conservation and restoration of the 60 acre Walnut Creek wetlands and floodplain in Southeast Raleigh, near downtown.
-NLI collaborated with Frank Harmon Architect on the design of WCWC, which provides an educational/recreational resource located on the City of Raleigh’s Greenway system and managed by the Raleigh Department of Recreation and Parks.
-In addition to wetlands restoration, the WCWC provides education, recreation, and economic benefits to Southeast Raleigh and the greater metropolitan area.
-During this afternoon event, students will have the opportunity to work with local artists from the Office of Raleigh Arts to create visual art based on the Nile River basin.
-Meanwhile, a group of leaders from the Nile Project, Partners for Environmental Justice, Raleigh Parks, Recreation and Cultural Resources, and the Neighborhood Ecology Corps will hold a panel discussion about the history and future of the Walnut Creek Wetland Center, as well as exploring ways in which music and the arts have been used as a citizen engagement strategy to overcome political barriers, create a common understanding between competing interests, and build constituencies for action.
-Refreshments and live music from the Nile Project will follow.
+WCWC is the cornerstone of Walnut Creek 2000, a community action program developed by Partners for Environmental Justice, focused on the conservation and restoration of the 60 acre Walnut Creek wetlands and floodplain in Southeast Raleigh, near downtown.
+Hosted by the WCWC, Creek Connections is a family-friendly afternoon event where community members can explore commonalities between Raleigh’s Walnut Creek Watershed and Africa’s Nile River Basin including: a panel discussion with leaders from the Nile Project, Partners for Environmental Justice, Raleigh Parks, Recreation and Cultural Resources, and the Neighborhood Ecology Corps; a hands-on art project for young people led by the Office of Raleigh Arts; and refreshments and live music from the Nile Project.

 Film Screening: The Eritrean Exodus